 If you would like to hire the building please follow this procedure.

-- Contact us to check the availability of the building (tel: 01684 810018) or via the contact form.
-Note we cannot reserve dates at this point, and we don’t hire the building out on the Saturday night before Breakfast Church (which is the the first Sunday of every month).
+- Contact us to check the availability of the building (tel: 01684 591241) or via our Events Co-ordinator Richard Duckett (firstname.lastname@example.org).
+Note we cannot reserve dates at this point, and we don’t hire the building out on the Saturday night before Breakfast Church (which is usually the the first Sunday of every month).

 - Download details of our Safety Checklist and Current Hire Fees.
-Work out the cost of your booking, and download and complete a Booking Form.
+Work out the cost of your booking, and download and complete and return our application form.

 - Give completed booking form and 10% deposit to our church wardens via the church letterbox (or by hand if you know them).
 Please don’t give them to the vicar, he is hopeless with paperwork and will probably lose them!